 - Encourage Open Communication: Foster a culture where feedback is accepted and encouraged.
 Regular check-ins, virtual town halls, and anonymous surveys can help gauge team morale and identify underlying issues.

 - Promote Mental Health Awareness: Remote work can blur the lines between personal and professional life, leading to burnout.
-Provide resources for mental health, such as access to counseling services, stress management workshops, and mental health days.
+Provide resources for mental health, such as access to counselling services, stress management workshops, and mental health days.
 Under the Occupational Safety and Health Act (OSHA), employers must ensure a safe working environment, which includes addressing mental health.

 2. Establish Clear Safety Protocols